siva010928/multi-chat-mcp-server/README.md

 - Improved file attachment handling
 - User interface for configuration

-## 📄 License
+## 📄 License & Ownership

+### License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### Copyright

+Copyright (c) 2025 Sivaprakash Kumar.
+All rights reserved.

+While this is an open-source project that welcomes contributions, all copyright and ownership rights remain with Sivaprakash Kumar.
+See the [COPYRIGHT](COPYRIGHT) file for more information.

+### Contributing

+Contributions are welcome!
+By submitting a contribution, you agree to our [Contributor License Agreement](CONTRIBUTOR_LICENSE_AGREEMENT.md), which ensures that:

+1. Contributions become part of the codebase under the same MIT license
+2. Copyright ownership of all contributions is assigned to Sivaprakash Kumar
+3. You have the legal right to contribute the code

+Please read the full CLA before contributing.

-## 🤝 Contributing
+## 📝 Documentation

-Contributions to improve or extend this project are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on how to contribute.

-Some key points:

-- Use GitHub Issues for bug reports and feature requests
-- Fork the repository and create a feature branch for your work
-- Run tests with `python -m pytest` before submitting a PR
-- Follow existing code style and patterns
-- Document your changes

 For information on adding support for new providers, see the [Provider Development Guide](PROVIDER_SPECIFIC_DEVELOPMENT_DEMO.md).